TeamBeano/adjust-android-sdk/README.md

 Conversely, you can deactivate offline mode by calling `setOfflineMode` with `false`.
 When the adjust SDK is put back in online mode, all saved information is sent to our servers with the correct time information.

-Unlike disabling tracking, this setting is **not remembered** between sessions.
+Unlike disabling tracking, this setting is **not remembered between sessions**.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

 ### <a id="event-buffering"></a>Event buffering

 If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
 You can enable event buffering with your `AdjustConfig` instance:

 ```java
 AdjustConfig config = new AdjustConfig(this, appToken, environment);